adamfortuna/evaleverything.com/source/about/index.markdown

 If you're curious what went into the design and setup of the site, you should checkout the post on [Designing eval everything][], or just [grab the source][].

 At Code School, I work mostly on the course side of things.
 Most of us wear a lot of hats -- sometimes writing courses, sometimes implementing them.
-My main focus this year has included things like co-writing the content for [Try jQuery][] and [jQuery 2: The Return Flight][] and implementing the course.
-Lately I've been working a lot on the front end of courses, including creating the front-end framework, built on Backbone.js, that we use for courses.
+My main focus this year has included things like co-writing the content for [Try jQuery][] and [jQuery 2: The Return Flight][].
+Lately I've been working a lot on the front end of courses, mostly with Backbone.js.
+We recently revamped it to make it easier to bring new ideas to light.
 Check out the first level of [Rails 4: Zombie Outlaws][] for an example.

-Looking forward, my biggest technological of interest are Ember.js, D3, and iOS development.
+Looking forward, my biggest technological areas of interest are Ember.js, D3, and iOS development.
 My spirit animal would be [Bret Victor][].

 [Adam Fortuna]: http://adamfortuna.com
 [personal blog]: http://blog.adamfortuna.com